junhopark/github-pages-test/_pages/about.md

 title: "About"
 ---

 Hi, my name is Junho Park.
-I'm currently working as an engineering manager at [RocketReach](https://rocketreach.co/).
+I'm currently working as an Engineering Lead at [SevenRooms](http://sevenrooms.com/).

-Outside of work, my biggest interests & hobbies are music, reading, fitness, and personal finance.
+Outside of work, my biggest interests & hobbies are music, reading, fitness, personal finance, and aviation.